 For three centuries, from the marriage of Eleanor of Aquitaine in 1154 to the return of the English command in 1452, Bordeaux remained attached to the English kingdom.

 Integration into the French Kingdom 1453-1715

 In 1453, King Charles VII of France won his last battle against England and ended the Hundred Years War.
-Bordeaux was recaptured forever.
-The first decades were difficult as the Bordelais (and most of all those from the bourgeoisie) felt themselves to be English and didn’t want to be a part of the France.
+Bordeaux was finally recaptured.
+The first decades were difficult as the Bordelais (and most of all those from the bourgeoisie) felt themselves to be English and didn’t want to be a part of France.
 About two thousand left for England.

 From 1454, the French King did his best to make the integration easier: the Bordelais kept their privileges and two monuments, the Hâ Fort and the Trompette Castle, were built to prevent attacks and to ensure that Bordeaux remained French.
-It was particularly difficult to maintain trade, even if the King gave important financing to Bordeaux, as most previous trade had been with England.
-However, by the end of the 15th century the city had re established itself.
+It was particularly difficult to maintain trade, even if the King gave important financing to Bordeaux, as most previous trades had been with England.
+However, by the end of the 15th century, the city had re-established itself.

 Bordeaux was an important centre during the Humanist period of the 16th century.
 Michel de Montaigne was mayor from 1581 to 1585 and the “Collège de Guyenne”was created in 1533.